Here are the ideas on how to create custom command in Linux using ‘alias’

 >$ cd (home_dir)

-The useful command is ‘alias‘
+The command you need to create custom command is ‘alias‘

 >$ alias name=’string’